New Brunswick Route 425

 Route 425 is a 30 km long mostly west–east secondary highway in the northwest portion of New Brunswick, Canada.

-The route's Eastern terminus starts on Route 420 in Red Bank immediately crossing the Southwest Miramichi River to the north bank, passing Tozers Island.
-The road travels west passing through the community of Sunny Corner then the community of Boom Road, and Whitney.
-The Road then Intersects with Route 435 before entering the community of Strathadam.
-The route then passes by McKay Cove then the community of Eel Ground before entering community of Jones Crossing in the city of Miramichi at Route 8.
+The route's eastern terminus starts on Route 420 in Red Bank immediately crossing the Southwest Miramichi River to the north bank, passing Tozers Island.
+The road travels west passing through the community of Sunny Corner then the communities of Boom Road, and Whitney.
+The road then intersects with Route 435 before entering the community of Strathadam.
+The route then passes by McKay Cove then the community of Eel Ground before entering the community of Jones Crossing in the city of Miramichi at Route 8.